Alzheimer's & Dementia Care

 Our caregivers at EUROCARE can help your loved one cope with the challenges of Alzheimer's disease or a related dementia by encouraging engagement, providing mind-stimulating activities, supervising daily activities, creating social interaction, helping to maintain a safe environment and managing changing behaviors, supporting the family, and preparing nutritious meals.

 We will prepare a customized home care plan that could be modified as your loved one's needs change.
 "Our care team" - possesses extensive knowledge and practice in providing the right level of individual care and support.
-We will carefully WORD MISSING HERE everything from medication to daily activities while creating a positive environment.
+We will carefully plan and implement everything from medication management to daily activities while creating a positive environment.

 If you would like to know more about our Alzheimer’s and dementia care services, or to speak with a EUROCARE elder care expert about creating a customized care plan for your loved one, please contact us today.